W3 Company - Service Stories

 How did W3 measure up..? - Doug Mackintosh

 During the stand-down period at the end of our tour, an invitation was received from the Australian Brigadier for Maj Torrance and the CSM [me] to join him for morning tea.
 I appreciated the gesture, I had not heard of a CSM going to such things before.
 We presumed it was to say goodbye and to thank us for Whisky 3 efforts during our 12 months in Vietnam.
 I remember the Brigadier as a courteous gentleman who made me at ease immediately.
 One of his questions surprised us both; he asked why were we better than the Australians..?
 We stumbled to a hasty reply, and said it was due to our different method of shooting (the Wooster, close range system).
 The correct answer is much more complicated and could be examined some other time.
+Were we better or just more effective?
+Of course I thought so.
+But how do you measure such things.
+Many factors come into it, but perhaps there is just one overriding fact, which dominates all others.

 The role of the infantry in battle is to close with the enemy on the ground and destroy (kill) him.
 The following statistics compare us with the other rifle companies in the two battalions W3 served in: